-As of April 16, 2012, we had cash and cash equivalents of \$4,150,936.
+As of May 31, 2012, we had cash and cash equivalents of \$3,429,954.
 We have expended substantial funds on the research and development of our products and IT systems.
 As a result, we have historically experienced negative cash flows from operations and we expect to continue to experience negative cash flows from operations in the future.
 Therefore, our ability to continue and expand our operations is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to fund our future operations.

 We anticipate, based on currently proposed plans and assumptions relating to our ability to market and sell our products (but not including any additional strategic relationships with global couriers), that our cash on hand, together with projected cash flows, will satisfy our operational and capital requirements at least through the fourth quarter of our fiscal year 2013.
 There are a number of uncertainties associated with our financial projections that could reduce or delay our future projected revenues and cash-inflows, including, but not limited to, our ability to increase our customer base and revenues, manage and leverage our relationship with FedEx and enter into strategic relationships with additional global couriers.
 If our projected revenues and cash-inflows are reduced or delayed, we may not have sufficient capital to operate through the fourth quarter of our fiscal year 2013 unless we raise more capital.
 Additionally, if we are unable to realize satisfactory revenue in the near future, we will be required to seek additional financing to continue our operations beyond that period.
 We will also require additional financing to expand into other markets and further develop and market our products.
 We have no current arrangements with respect to any additional financing.
 Consequently, there can be no assurance that any additional financing on commercially reasonable terms, or at all, will be available when needed.
 The inability to obtain additional capital may reduce our ability to continue to conduct business operations.
 Any additional equity financing may involve substantial dilution to our then existing stockholders.
 In addition, raising additional funding may be complicated by certain provisions in the securities purchase agreements and related transaction documents, as amended, entered into in connection with our prior convertible debenture financings.
+The uncertainties surrounding our future cash inflows have raised substantial doubt regarding our ability to continue as a going concern.